-Sweet, ripe, plantains cook up quickly and easily in the air fryer to be crispy on the outside, tender on the inside, and delicious as a snack or side dish.
+These Air Fryer Plantains are a great meal prep snack that lasts all week!
+Sweet, ripe, plantains cook up quickly and easily in the air fryer to be crispy on the outside and tender on the inside.

 AIR FRYER PLANTAINS RECIPE

 Plantains are a staple ingredient in Caribbean cuisine as well as Cuban, Puerto Rican, and Mexican dishes.
-Luckily, plantains are readily available in American grocery stores, and you're about to learn how to make air fryer plantains that are just as delicious as anything you'd get in the Caribbean!
+Luckily, plantains are readily available in American grocery stores, and you are about to learn how to make air fryer plantains that are just as delicious as anything you'd get in the Caribbean!

 Air Fryer Plantains are easy to make, and this recipe needs only three ingredients.
-Traditionally, plantains would be fried in oil to get tender and crispy on the outside, but we're using just a tablespoon of oil to get the same effect from the air fryer.
+Traditionally, plantains would be fried in oil to get tender and crispy on the outside, but we are using just a tablespoon of oil to get the same effect from the air fryer.